Ryaneroni/3005-Final-Project-V2---Group169/README.md

 https://youtu.be/7nverSZSl1Y

+If you are looking for the SQL statements in our code, search through one of the GUI files with cntrl f searching for SQL.

+All SQL functions will call SQL. in order to contact the database.

 9 Files -> AdminGUI, InitalizeGUI, main.py, MemberBackend.py, MemberGUI, SQL.py, TrainerBackend.py, TrainerGUI.py, Utility.py

 **Installs:**

 pip install psycopg2

 Tkinter is installed alongside Python in the majority of releases.
-If it is not present, re-install python to the latest version
+If it is not present, re-install python to the latest version.
+If that doesn't work (pip install tk) *may* work

 **Operation:**